arnabganguly/HDInsightHBaseYCSB/YSCB.md

 ### 4. Run a write heavy workload in both clusters

  - Use the below command to initiate a write heavy workload with the below parameters
-   - -p workloads/workloada : Indicates that the append workload workloada needs to be run
+   - *-p workloads/workloada* : Indicates that the append workload *workloada* needs to be run
+   - -p table: Populate the name of your HBase table created earlier
+   - -p columnfamily: Populate the value of the HBase columfamily
    -